Reference data in the workflow

 {{states.GetRow.smartsheet.get_row.row.cells.Address.value||116 George Street, Edinburgh, UK}}

-Tips in using vertical bars
+Tips for using vertical bars

 You can use: